emard/esp32ecp5/README.md

 It is possible to directly program a "*.bin" file
-(not gzipped) from "ftp>" prompt directly to FPGA or FLASH
+(not gzipped) from "ftp>" prompt directly to FPGA or FLASH using special destination file name "fpga" or "flash":

     ftp> put blink.bit fpga
     ftp> put blink.bit flash